Resident Evil: Degeneration: Critical response

 On Rotten Tomatoes, the film has an approval rating of 67% based on review from 6 critics.

 Wired News criticized the "unrealistic animation, lame plot, and forced dialogue", noting that the film was "like a 90-minute-long videogame cut scene".
 Kim Newman of Empire magazine gave it 2 out of 5 and said fans might be pleased but newcomers won't care and should not start here.
 IGN also stated that the film "looks and feels like a 90-minute cut scene [...] which isn't to say that the movie is bad—it's not—just that it lacks a clear identity or voice. [...]
 It's worth watching, but probably not more than once."
 Matthew Reynolds from Den of Geek gave it 2 out of 5, and wrote "The gruesome Tyrant just about rescues this mild 90 minute cutscene from being entirely pointless" but concluded "it's tame action and absent plot will fail to please fans and outside spectators alike."
-Steve Barton of DreadCentral gave it 2.5 out of 5.
-As a die-hard fan of the games, he was optimistic about the film "It certainly couldn’t be worse than the movies could it?
-Well, no, but sadly it's not much better either."
+Steve Barton of Dread Central gave it 2.5 out of 5.
+Comparing it to live-action Resident Evil films, he wrote that it was "sadly [...] not much better" than them.
 Charles Cassady Jr of Common Sense Media gave the film 2 out of 5 stars.
 Cassady said that due to the CGI animation "you're rarely engaged with the story in the rudimentary degree you might were these flesh-and-blood actors."
 Chris Plante of UGO.com gave it a grade B, and wrote: "It's violent.
 It's canonical.
 It's a Resident Evil game made into a film, both for better and for worse, but above all else, it's a gory good time."